XenO2H1/password_generator/README.md

 Include Special Characters

-Password Strength Checker (Weak 😴 | Medium ⚡ | Strong 🔥)
+Password Strength Checker (Weak, Medium, Strong)

 Copy to Clipboard (if running through GUI)

-💻 How to Run the Project
+How to Run the Project

 1. Clone the Repository